-It’s not possible to cover all the details of implementing a comprehensive literacy program in a single article, but there are some fantastic resources and ideas that can help you get started on the journey to full literacy for AAC users.
+It’s not possible to cover all the details of implementing literacy in a single article.
+There are some fantastic resources and ideas that can help you get started in literacy for AAC users.

-We acknowledge the work of Karen Erikkson, David Koppenhaver, Jane Farrall and many others, who are making great changes in the way we think about and teach literacy to AAC users.
+We acknowledge the work of Karen Erickson, David Koppenhaver, Jane Farrall and many others.
+They are making great changes in the way we think about and teach literacy to AAC users.

 Emergent vs Conventional Literacy

 From the time that children are born, they’re on their literacy journey.
-Emergent literacy is how readers relate to books and writing before they learn about letters and words and start relating to books in a conventional way.
+Emergent literacy is how readers begin to explore books and writing.
+This is before they learn about letters and words and start relating to books in a conventional way.
 Emergent readers may chew on books, hold them the wrong way up, flip pages.
 Emergent writers may scribble or pound on a keyboard.
-These initial signs of interest in books and text are the foundation of conventional literacy, where the knowledge of letters, words, and reading continuous text is learned.
+These first signs of interest in books and text are the foundation of conventional literacy.
+From there, knowledge of letters, words, and reading is learned.

 How you approach teaching literacy to your AAC user depends on whether they are at the emergent or conventional literacy.
 While this can be hard to assess, Erickson & Koppenhaver (2013) recommend this rubrick:

-We’ll give a brief summary of each of the teaching techniques listed in the figure above.
-For more detail, see Jane Farrall’s blog post, as well as the resources at the end of this article.
+This article will give a brief summary of each of the teaching techniques listed in the figure above.

 1. Shared Reading (Emergent)